tarwn/lessthandot-hugo/blogs/content/posts/2009-03-21-check-your-msn-status-from-asp-net.md

   - XHTML and CSS

 ---
-I decided that I wanted to provide a “live chat” link on my website so I had a look around for what software I could use to do it.
+I decided that I wanted to provide a "live chat" link on my website so I had a look around for what software I could use to do it.
 There were quite a few good options, but none that were good enough for me and free.
 So, I had a look into using my MSN account which turned out to be quite easy.

 First off, you will need to sign in and go to:

 http://settings.messenger.live.com/applications/WebSettings.aspx

-Then, check the box that says “Allow anyone on the web to see my presence and send me messages.”:
+Then, check the box that says "Allow anyone on the web to see my presence and send me messages.":

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/WebDev/MSN1.gif" alt="" title="" width="751" height="217" />
 </div>

-Then, go to the “Create HTML” link on the left hand side of the page and choose “Status icon” from the “Choose which control you want to display on your page” section:
+Then, go to the "Create HTML" link on the left hand side of the page and choose "Status icon" from the "Choose which control you want to display on your page" section:

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/WebDev/MSN2.gif" alt="" title="" width="628" height="392" />